The imperfect tense - Arabic free courses

 We fear/ will fear.

-In the imperfect tense, ى comes back except for third person and second person feminine plurals.
-The imperfect tense conjugation of باعَ: يَبِيعُ is as follows:
+In the imperfect tense, the ى reappears, except in the case of the third person and second person feminine plurals.
+Here is the conjugation of باعَ (baa’a) in the imperfect tense: يَبِيعُ.

 3rd person masculine